Favourz1/infrahub-map-ai/README.md

 Creating enviroment variables

-- Craete an `env.local` file in the root directory that has your google maps api keys
+- Create an `env.local` file in the root directory that has your google maps api keys

 Installing dependencies